Skip to content

 # 1. Create the addon

-hop3 addons:create postgres myapp-db
+hop3 addon create postgres myapp-db

 # 2. Attach to app (sets DATABASE_URL)

-hop3 addons:attach myapp-db --app myapp
+hop3 addon attach myapp-db --app myapp

 # 3. Restart to pick up new env var

-hop3 app:restart myapp
+hop3 app restart myapp

 Debug a Problem